mozilla-services/docs/source/howtos/run-fxa.rst

 Now direct Firefox to use your servers rather than the default, Mozilla-hosted ones.
 The procedure varies a little between desktop and Android Firefox.

+In desktop Firefox, enter "about:config" in the URL bar:

+  - if your Firefox version is 52 or later, you can (optionally) configure a custom FxA server by adding a single preference: Right click anywhere on the "about:config" page and choose *New > String*, and enter "identity.fxaccounts.autoconfig.uri" for the name, and your content-server URL for the value.

+    - Note that this must be set prior to loading the sign-up or sign-in page in order to take effect, and its effects are reset on sign-out.

+    - Additionally, if this preference is not set, then the rest of these instructions will still work, even if your Firefox version is greater or equal to 52.

-In desktop Firefox, enter "about:config" in the URL bar, search for items containing "fxaccounts", and edit them to use your self-hosted URLs:
+  - Otherwise, search for items containing "fxaccounts", and edit them to use your self-hosted URLs:

     - use your auth-server URL to replace "api.accounts.firefox.com" in the following settings:

       - identity.fxaccounts.auth.uri

     - use your content-server URL to replace "accounts.firefox.com" in the following settings:

       - identity.fxaccounts.remote.signin.uri
       - identity.fxaccounts.remote.signup.uri
       - identity.fxaccounts.remote.force_auth.uri
       - identity.fxaccounts.settings.uri

 Since Firefox 33, Firefox for Android has supported custom Firefox Account (and sync) servers.
 For Firefox 44 and later, enter "about:config" in the URL bar,